 Most opto compressors don’t have total control over the attack and release settings, like the LA-2A which is arguably the most well known and highly regarded compressor of all time.
 The attack time is frequency dependent which is very likely the main reason these units have such character.

 If you could choose one compressor to use for the rest of your life, your best bet would be a VCA style compressor.
-Known for their fully controllable circuits allowing you to really fine tune each setting.
-VCA compressors are valuable in every aspect of production whether it be tracking, mixing or mastering.
-They can be entirely transparent while still being able to add the glue a mix or drum bus needs.
+Known for their fully controllable circuits allowing you to really fine-tune each setting.
+VCA compressors are valuable in every aspect of production, whether it be tracking, mixing, or mastering.
+They can be entirely transparent while still adding the glue a mix or drum bus needs.
 Drums sound great through these compressors because they are very good at transparently taming sharp peaks.

-VCA stands for voltage controlled amplifier, but one VCA doesn’t necessarily sound like the next.
-Since parts can be sourced a lot more cheaply than the other styles of compressors on this list, the majority of low quality/prosumer units use a VCA circuit.
+VCA stands for voltage-controlled amplifier, but one VCA doesn’t necessarily sound like the next.
+Since parts can be sourced a lot more cheaply than the other compressors on this list, most low quality/prosumer units use a VCA circuit.

 In a Variable “Vari”-Mu design, the gain is being controlled by a vacuum tube.
 The first types of compressors were Vari-Mu and were designed for use in broadcast.
 The need came from trying to level out inconsistent speech on the radio.
 Usually, going from a whisper to yelling would require an engineer to ride the fader live, and human reflexes are only so fast.
 It wasn’t until later that the studio adopted the use of compressors.